 Just before you reach Coyote Summit coming from Rachel you will see trash barrels on both sides of the highway.
 A dirt road intersects with the highway on the right.
 It leads around and to the back of a hill on the south side of the summit.
 There is a hidden campsite only a few hundred yards from the highway.
-The dirt road is suitable for most vehicles, but it dead-ends here, and turning around with a large RV may be difficult.
+The dirt road is suitable for most vehicles.

 Black Mailbox (LN 29.6 ):

 This is a popular spot for skywatchers, and in summer there is a good chance that you will have company here.
-There used to be the black mailbox of a nearby ranch here, which became a traditional gathering spot for UFO watchers in the 1990's.
-The mailbox has since been replaced with a white box, but the location is still known as the "Black Mailbox" or simply as "The Mailbox".
+There used to be the black mailbox of a nearby ranch here.
+It became part of Area 51 folklore and a traditional gathering spot for UFO watchers in the 1990's.
+The mailbox has since been removed but the site is still known as the "Black Mailbox" or simply as "The Mailbox".
+A small "shrine" has formed at the former location of the mailbox.
 The dirt road that intersects here with the highway leads to a ranch, and also to the mysterious Area 51, which is just behind the hills in the southwest.

-If you camp here please do not block the intersection, or the access to the mailbox.
+If you camp here please do not block the intersection.
 There is a good level spot on the right, just after you turn onto the dirt road.

 For more information and some photos of the Black Mailbox see the Dreamland Resort web site.

 This is a great hidden spot for tent or car camping.
 Not suitable for RV's, requires a high-clearance vehicle.
 Look for an unmaintained dirt road leading southwest towards a small hill.
 It leads around the hill to a small hidden camp area in the back.
 Excellent private spot for skywatching at night.

 Gravel Area (LN 32.3 ):